PASTAQ-MS/pastaq.github.io/docs/index.md

 The following is an explanation of the parameters that can be configured for the DDA pipeline.
-In general, the default parameters can be used directly with the exception of the instrument related configuration.
-The following prepares the parameters for data acquired with an Orbitrap instrument with 90000 resolution at reference m/z of 200 and expected peak width in retention time of 20 seconds (FWHM).
+In general, the default parameters can be used directly with the exception of the instrument-related configuration.
+The following lines of code set the parameters for data acquired with an Orbitrap instrument with 90000 resolution at reference m/z of 200 and expected peak width in retention time of 20 seconds (FWHM).

 ```
 import pastaq